Të paftuarit: Plot

-Gjorg Berisha (Piro Qirjo), is waiting in an ambush near the road with his riffle.
+Gjorg Berisha (Piro Qirjo), is waiting in an ambush near the road with his rifle.
 After the carriage leaves behind, Gjorg takes aim at an approaching man passing by.
 At first he hesitates and sighs, then aims again at his target and shoots the man.
 The couple hears the shooting too.
 The next moment Gjorg goes to see his victim.
 Shocked by what he has done he runs away and tells about his killing to the first men he sees so that they can turn his victim right, according to the tradition.
 Then he runs into Martin Alushi and tells him the same thing.
 The couple arrives to a guesthouse at night.
 Next morning Gjorg wakes up, goes to his sheep and plays the flute.
 He contemplates to his sister about this custom of revenge, calling the killing as horrible and saying that attending the funeral of his victim and the lunch after it is meaningless and unbearable.
 Meanwhile the couple is having breakfast and Besian notices through his binoculars how in the neighbouring tower, they are washing the blood from the old victim's shirt (Gjorg's brother) since he now was vindicated, while on the other tower they are raising the new bloodshed shirt (Gjorg's victim) as a symbol for an upcoming revenge.
 Church bells are heard to signal the funeral.
 The couple sees from the distance how both the victim's and the killer's father attend the funeral in silence, while the killer is also with them.

 After the funeral, Gjorg and his father have a short talk at home.
 His father gives him a sack of money, so he can pay the "blood tax" (money paid for 1 month truce) to the prince.

 The couple stops for a coffee at a guesthouse near a church.
 In the same place, Gjorg has a short break.
 Before he resumes his walk, Diana sees him and secretly takes a photo of him.
 They continue the trip in the carriage, where Besian rebukes her for taking that shot, but quickly forgets about it as they see again Gjorg walking along the way.
 Near the road, two gendarmes are dragging down a man for being indebted with a local Bajraktar.
 Martin Alushi tries to intervene but is pushed away by the gendarmes.
 Besian stops the carriage and gets out.
 He recognizes Martin and doesn't speak.
 This infuriates Martin who knows the writer and calls his silence and his trip a shame.